kyma-project/examples/loki/README.md

   Installation with Kyma's LogPipeline
   </summary>

 >**CAUTION:** This setup uses an unsupported output plugin for the LogPipline.
-Support for this might be removed in future.

-1. Apply the LogPipeline:
+Apply the LogPipeline:

    ```bash
    cat <<EOF | kubectl apply -f -